 As ERS system strength is limited to a maximum of 163 HP for 33.3 seconds in one lap, which means that for a total power of 1000 HP the engine itself must have at least 837 HP.

-Auto Motor und Sport reports that the Mercedes power unit M08 EQ Power + develops the highest power of 949 HP while Ferrari has 15 HP less (934 HP).
+Auto Motor und Sport reports that the Mercedes power unit M08 EQ Power + develops the peak power of 949 HP while Ferrari has 15 HP less (934 HP).

-The third is Renault with a 42 HP gap to Mercedes (907 HP) while Honda with their latest specification of RA617H drive unit has 881 HP.
+The third is Renault with a 42 HP gap to Mercedes (907 HP) while Honda with their latest specification of RA617H power unit has 881 HP.

-Mercedes is the strongest, most reliable and needs less fuel
+Mercedes is the strongest, most reliable and most efficient

 These are impressive figures due to the small engine capacity of only 1,6 liters, but also because fuel flow limit of 100 kg/h and and the maximum of 105 kg of fuel in the race.